joebrew/data_collection/README.md

 #### File format
 Keep file as a ".csv" file.
 Do not save as a ".xls" or any other kind of format.

+#### Security
+You are dealing with protected health information.
+Keep data safe and encrypted.
+Be vigilant and careful.